isomerpages/moe-angmokiosec/_amksian-experience/Full Subject Based Banding.md

 *   Each form class may comprise students from the Express, Normal (Academic) and Normal (Technical) courses.
 *   This common learning experience creates a valuable setting for students from diverse background and abilities to work together, build meaningful friendships, and appreciate each other’s strengths which will benefit them in life.
-*   The students will take a set of 6 Common Curriculum subjects together at lower secondary levels, namely Art, Character & Citizenship Education, Design & Technology, Food & Consumer Education, Music, and Physical Education.
+*   The students will take a set of 6 Common Curriculum subjects together at lower secondary levels, namely Art, Character &amp; Citizenship Education, Design &amp; Technology, Food &amp; Consumer Education, Music, and Physical Education.
 The Common Curriculum subjects are designed to ensure accessibility to all students.
-There will be common curriculum coverage and assessment tasks & rubrics that will allow all students to meet each subject’s requirements.
+There will be common curriculum coverage and assessment tasks &amp; rubrics that will allow all students to meet each subject’s requirements.
 *   For all other subjects, they will be grouped in classes according to the level at which they offer each subject, i.e. Express, Normal (Academic) and Normal (Technical).

-For more information on Full SBB, you may contact us at: [amkss@moe.edu.sg](mailto:amkss@moe.edu.sg)
+For more information on Full SBB, you may contact us at:&nbsp;[amkss@moe.edu.sg](mailto:amkss@moe.edu.sg)